jeff-k/merge-mates/README.md

 merge-mates may be run with the `--stats` flag to additionally output summary statistics to stderr.
-The `--prefix` option may be used to collect infortmation about pairs that were not mated.
+The `--prefix` option may be used to collect information about pairs that were not mated.

 ### Platform dependent options

 The utility of merge-mates increases with read length.
 150bp paired end reads will not produce interesting results.

-Currently, all of the second reads are treated as reverse complemented with respect to the first reads.
+All of the second reads are treated as reverse complemented with respect to the first reads.

 ## Related tools